 Modify the 7th paragraph as follows:

 A report message primarily serves to provide ranging results obtained during the ranging phase.
 Additionally, report messages may be used to serve other purposes.
-For example, if the responder receives the request from the initiator to suggest short-term operating parameters in the poll message , then the report message transmitted by the responder shall include the suggested short-term operating parameters.
+For example, if the responder receives the request from the initiator to suggest short-term operating parameters in the poll message with the MessageControl field set to 0x10, then the report message with the MessageControl field set to 0x10 transmitted by the responder shall include the suggested short-term operating parameters.
+The Presence Bitmap field of the report message with the MessageControl field set to 0x10 indicates which of short-term operating parameters are suggested.
 The initiator may make use of the suggested short-term operating parameters to determine updated short-term operating parameters to be used in the next ranging round.
 If the NB PHY configuration is indicated in the poll message, the report message is transmitted at the NB PHY configuration indicated in the poll message.
 Otherwise, the report message is transmitted at long-term NB PHY configuration.

 NBA-UWB MMS initialization and setup